HassanMusa92/Find-You-Hat/README.md

 ## How to play

-Use r, a, s and d keys to control the character in search of a hat. r + ENTER in the terminal moves character right.
+Use r, a, s and d keys to control the character in search of a hat. r + enter button in the terminal moves character right. s + enter button to go down. a + enter button to go left. d + enter button to go right.
 Aim is to find the hat.

 ## Technologies